CouldbeIDK/Ultimate-Databases/README.md

 ## Ultimate Bravery

+####Disclaimer
+The Ultimate Database isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

+This program was made possible through the Riot Games API, and uses it extensively.

 ###Overview
 Ultimate Bravery was a community-made custom game mode for the game League of Legends.
 It would randomly pick out a champion for a player, as well as a random assortment of items for the player to build.
 I am hoping to make the program as well, hopefully with a few improvements.